How much does it cost to explore Slovenia?

 Ljubljana has only one mode of public transport: buses.
 Trams and trolley buses were phased out in 1958 and 1971, respectively.
 To use Ljubljana’s buses, you first need to purchase an Urbana Card, a rechargeable plastic card (as drivers do not carry cash).

-The card can be purchased for a one-time fee of EUR2.00 from various outlets, including newsagents and tobacconists, selected petrol stations and post offices, the main Bus Station and the Tourist Information Centres in Ljubljana.
-Some bus stops apparently also have ticket machines but we didn’t come across any.
+The card can be purchased for a one-time fee of EUR2.00 from various outlets, including newsagents and tobacconists, selected petrol stations, post offices, the main Bus Station, and the Tourist Information Centres in Ljubljana.
+Some bus stops also have ticket machines, but we didn’t come across any.

 How much money do you need to travel?